 Experience Wonder, Safely

 We’re open daily from 9:00 am – 5:00 pm!
-We recommend reserving timed tickets online, as we have limited capacity.
+Timed tickets are available online if you’d like to plan ahead, but reservations are not required.
 We have plenty of room to roam and are continuously working to ensure an environment that’s safe, supportive and thoughtful.

 Get your tickets today!
 Reserve your timed entry tickets.